The man behind The Grueling Truth - Where Legends Speak

 Woodson was a premier hitter, too.
-His big body allowed him to deliver the huge hits, and running backs remembered the pain he brought every day.
-No. 28 didn’t have the longest career, but in his prime, he was among the best.
+His big body allowed him to deliver the huge hits, and running backs remembered the pain he brought daily.
+No. 28 didn’t have the longest career, but he was among the best in his prime.

 A crushing hitter in the open field, Tatum was nicknamed “The Assassin” by his teammates and is known for his hit on Patriots wide receiver Darryl Stingley that paralyzed him, along with a helmet-popping hit on a Vikings receiver in Super Bowl XI.

-He finished his career with 37 interceptions and was a three-time Pro Bowler, but there are a small number of defensive backs that were more aggressive tacklers than Tatum.
+He finished his career with 37 interceptions and was a three-time Pro Bowler, but a small number of defensive backs were more aggressive tacklers than Tatum.

-Would be top-5, maybe number one with a complete career.
-During his short career he was as good as anybody that ever played the position.
+He would be top-5, maybe number one, with a complete career.
+However, during his short career, he was as good as anybody that ever played the position.

 Overall, Scott finished his nine seasons with 49 interceptions.
-He made 35 interceptions playing 6 seasons for Miami, making him the Dolphins’ all-time leader in that category, Scott had 13 fumble recoveries in his career.
-On special teams, he gained 1,357 yards and a touchdown returning punts, and 137 yards on six kickoff returns.
+Although, he made 35 interceptions playing 6 seasons for Miami, making him the Dolphins’ all-time leader in that category.
+Scott had 13 fumble recoveries in his career.
+He gained 1,357 yards and a touchdown returning punts and 137 yards on special teams on six kickoff returns.

 Easley was the NFL Defensive Player of the Year in 1984 from his safety spot after returning two of his league-leading 10 interceptions for touchdowns.

-A very unfortunate kidney disease allowed Easley to only play from 1981-1987, but there weren’t many better during that stretch.
+A miserable kidney disease allowed Easley to only play from 1981-1987, but there weren’t many better during that stretch.

 Atwater averaged 149 tackles from 1989-1993 and finished his career as a Bronco with 1,038 tackles in 10-years.

 Eddie Meador was an undersized safety that was always in the right place at the right time.
-You have I’m sure heard of the Fearsome Foursome?
-Will as a testament of how good Eddie Meador was, he was the captain of that team.
+You have, I’m sure, heard of the Fearsome Foursome?
+Will as a testament to how good Eddie Meador was, he was the captain of that team.

-Still holds 5 Rams teams records to this day including most interceptions with 46.
-Eddie was also named to the NFL’s all-decade team for the 1960’s.
+It still holds 5 Rams teams records to this day, including most interceptions with 46.
+Eddie was also named to the NFL’s all-decade team for the 1960s.
 Meador not being in the hall of fame will show you how ridiculous the voters are at times.
 Eddie Meador DESERVES to be in the hall of fame!

-He finished his career with the Lions, having picked off 50 passes during the wonder years for Detroit in the 1950’s and 1960’s.
-The Lions’ last line of defense average nearly 16-yards per interception return, a highly respectable number.
+He finished his career with the Lions, having picked off 50 passes during the wonder years for Detroit in the 1950s and 1960s.
+The Lions’ last line of defense averages nearly 16-yards per interception return, a highly respectable number.

-Wood’s most memorable play came in the first Super Bowl, when he took back an interception 50-yards for a score, opening the floodgates to a 35-10 win.
+In the first Super Bowl, wood’s most memorable play came when he took back an interception 50-yards for a score, opening the floodgates to a 35-10 win.